HeardLibrary/digital-scholarship/script/r/structures.md

 ## Vectors

 A *vector* is a one-dimensional data structure consisting of items of the same kind.
+This would be analogous to a column of data in a spreadsheet.
 Vectors have a name that is used to refer to that particular instance of a vector.
 The individual items in the vector can be referenced using their position in the vector, as shown in the diagram above.
 Note: R is "one based", meaning that we start counting items at 1.
 This is in contrast to Python, which is "zero based" (counting starts at 0).

 We can construct a vector by explicitly entering its values using the `c()` (for "construct") function, like this: